guardian/frontend/tools/task-runner/README.md

 }
 ```

-If the task is array of other tasks, you can also specify that its tasks should run concurrently:
+If the task is an array of other tasks, you can also specify that its tasks should run concurrently:

 ```js
 module.exports = {